Dental Social Media: Mastering “The Big Four”

-Feel the wave of relief wash over you as we let you in on a little secret about social media marketing for dentists – you don’t have to be the best, you just need to stay ahead of the rest.
+Feel the wave of relief wash over you as we let you in on a little secret about dental social media marketing – you don’t have to be the best, you just need to stay ahead of the rest.

 That’s right.
 Go ahead and put away all of the ideas or notions that dental Facebook success = going viral.
 (Let the Kardashians fight over who’s going to break social media.
 You’ve got bigger battles to win.)

 Instead, I want to show you an easy-to-follow, behind-the-scenes look at dental social media’s four-star players.
 They’re fun to use and worth your valuable time and effort.
 Each one of them offers a different, effective way to engage with and connect directly to potential new patients and your community.

 If you’re only on Facebook or haven’t even cracked that nut yet, it’s never too late to get started.
-You don’t have to be a social media expert or feel bad about not being one, but you should make dental social media work for your office (because chances are your competition already is.)
+You don’t have to be a dental social media expert or feel bad about not being one, but you should make dental social media work for your office (because chances are your competition already is.)

 The Head Honcho – Facebook